quangpv14/big-data/README.md

 - **Kafka**: Real-time data ingestion and streaming.
 - **HDFS**: Distributed storage for big data.
 - **Spark**: Acts as both the batch and speed layer—processing historical data from HDFS and real-time data from Kafka, then writing results back to HDFS.
+- **Elasticsearch**: Indexes processed data from Spark for fast search and analytics.
+- **Kibana**: Visualizes data stored in Elasticsearch with dashboards and charts.

 ## Folder Structure